system-transparency/stfe/README.md

 you see the same log (and thus the same artifacts) as everyone else.
 Moreover, if you already rely on witness cosigning for security, all you need from your software publisher is an artifact, a public verification key, a cosigned STH, and an inclusion proof that is based on it.
-Let me clarify why that is
-excellent: client-side verification becomes completely non-interactive!
+That is excellent because client-side verification becomes completely non-interactive!

 ## What has been done?
 STFE is in a proof-of-concept stage.
 We have a